isalinas11/EE267_project/README.md

 # EE267 Project - First Person Shooter
-This is a repository for the final project of EE267 (Spring 2018, Stanford University)(https://stanford.edu/class/ee267/).
+This is a repository for a first-person shooter game, meant to work with the Viewmaster head mount and VRduino.
+It was created as a course project for EE267 (Spring 2018, Stanford University)(https://stanford.edu/class/ee267/).

-This game is a simple first-person shooter only complex enough for the final demonstration of our headsets.

 ### Opening the Project in Unity

-Note: I've deleted the Library and Temp directories for portability; both are automatically generated when you open up a new project.

 1. Clone or download/unzip the project
 2. Open the project (FPS_Game) from Unity
 3. If the scene is empty and untitled, open Scene_1.unity from Assets/Scenes
 4. Wait for the scene to finish baking
    - There might be lighting issues if you don't wait for the baking to finish.

+Note: I've deleted the Library and Temp directories for portability; both are automatically generated when you open up a new project.

 ## Potential Errors
+#### 1

-If you attempt to open the project and you're getting compiler errors:
+If you are getting the following compiler errors when you attempt to open the project:
 > The type or namespace name 'Ports' does not exist in the namespace 'System.IO'.

 or
 > The type or namespace name 'SerialPort' could not be found.

-Go to
+then go to
 ```
 Edit > Project Settings > Player > Other Settings > Configuration
 ```

 from the menu bar, and change the API Compatibility Level from .NET 2.0 Subset to .NET 2.0.

+#### 2
 If you've attempted to play the game and experience double vision, select CardboardMain from the project Hierarchy window and change the screensize in the Inspector window.
 We used a Nexus 6 screen size.

+#### 3
 If you receive an error
 > InvalidOperationException: Specified port is not open.